zhouyl/flowblade/docs/components/data-display/table.md

 # Table

 Table component for displaying tabular data in a structured format.
 Table provides a flexible way to display data with support for various sizes and variants.
+Perfect for data tables, lists, and structured data display.

 ## Basic Usage